Knight Terrors: Knight Terrors: The Joker

 Joker is confronting Batman when Batman slips and falls on his face, knocking him unconscious and falling over a building killing him.
 After the incident, Joker grows bored and joins a company where even though he kills people, everyone acts normal and friendly.
 Joker hears that Batman has returned and fought crime, but he doesn't believe them as he has Batman's corpse in his closet.
-Mr. Freeze and Scarecrow wants to apply at the company Joker works out, but Joker is enraged that Mister Freeze says Batman is still alive.
+Mr. Freeze and Scarecrow want to apply at the company Joker works at, but Joker is enraged that Mister Freeze says Batman is still alive.
 It's revealed that Joker would sleepwalk and impersonate as Batman fighting crime, and one day when Joker is fighting off criminals he is struck by his own Joker gas, freeing himself from Insomnia's spell and waking up in the real world.
 Joker then proceeds to go back to sleep after realizing it was just a nightmare.